JacksonWJPorter/SearchEngine/README.md

-# MSCI 541: Search Engines
+# Search Engine
-Name: Jackson Porter
+Jackson Porter
-WatIAM Student Id: j6porter

 ## How to Build and Run Programs